Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Introduction

-that is, $\policy^*$ has the minimum cost for all initial states $x_0 \in S$ subject to the constraints (\ref{costconstraint}).
+i.e., $\policy^*$ has the minimum cost for all initial states $x_0 \in S$ subject to the constraints (\ref{costconstraint}).
 It is well known \cite{Alt99} that if $L>0$ then the optimal policy $\policy^*$ is {\em randomized} for at most $L$ of the states.
 If the transition probabilities $A_{ij}(u)$ (\ref{Aij}) are known, then the optimal policy $\policy^*$ for the constrained MDP (\ref{J}), (\ref{costconstraint}) is straightforwardly computed as the solution of a linear programming problem.